adsneap/TypeTopology/source/Todd/README.md

 ### Main files

-The file `TernaryBoehmReals` defines the type of ternary Boehm reals that the paper/API uses for searching real numbers.
+`TernaryBoehmReals` defines the type of ternary Boehm reals that the paper/API uses for searching real numbers.
 The type is defined directly, rather than by relationship to sequences on variable-width/specific-width ...

-The file `FunctionEncodings` defines types for sequences on variable-width and specific-width interval encodings as in the paper's Section ??. ...
+`FunctionEncodings` defines types for sequences on variable-width and specific-width interval encodings as in the paper's Section ??. ...

-The file `TernaryBoehmRealsSearch` combines the two files above to formalise how ternary Boehm encodings can be used to search encodings of functions on the mathematical real space.
+`TernaryBoehmRealsSearch` combines the two files above to formalise how ternary Boehm encodings can be used to search encodings of functions on the mathematical real space.
 It gives the definition of a searchable type and ...

-### Supplmentary files
+### Supplementary files

-The file 'Prelude' includes a variety of definitions and lemmas that are needed for our work but are not in `TypeTopology'.
+`Prelude` includes a variety of definitions and lemmas that are needed for our work but are not in `TypeTopology'.
 This includes ...

-The file `DyadicRationals` defines ...
+`DyadicRationals` defines ...

-The file `DyadicReals` defines the type of dedekind real numbers using dyadic rational numbers. ...
+`DyadicReals` defines the type of dedekind real numbers using dyadic rational numbers. ...

-The file `BelowAndAbove` include ...
+`BelowAndAbove` include ...

-The file `upValue` ...
+`upValue` ...

 ## Installation